Beonchip logo

 Ʈ= ɳ(dv/dz)

-On the other hand, epithelial cells from different tissues are also exposed to shear stress forces.
-The kidney, in its filtering function through a sophisticated tubular network, is capable of filtrating 120 ml per minute, what means 180 L per day.5 So that the epithelial cells lining every nephron are exposed to the shear stress of glomerular filtrate, estimated between 0.1-1 dyne/cm2.
+Similarly, epithelial cells from different tissues are also exposed to shear stress forces.
+The kidney, in its filtering function through a sophisticated tubular network, is capable of filtrating 120 ml per minute, which means 180 L per day[5].
+Therefore epithelial cells lining every nephron are exposed to the shear stress of glomerular filtrate, estimated between 0.1-1 dyne/cm2.
 Some studies have demonstrated that renal proximal tubule epithelial cells lead to cilia formation in the presence of shear stress.
-In addition, the mediated signal transduction is regulated, improving epithelial cytoarchitecture, leading to increased cell volume, greater polarization of aquaporins, cation transporters and ion channels than kidney epithelial cells in static culture.6
+In addition, the mediated signal transduction is regulated, improving epithelial cytoarchitecture, leading to increased cell volume, and greater polarization of aquaporins, cation transporters and ion channels than kidney epithelial cells in static culture[6].

-Also, in the human intestinal tract the flow of digesta induced by the peristaltic motion of the intestinal wall affects the enterocytes lining the digestive tube, which has been previously shown to be 0.002-0.08 dynes/cm2.
-Gut on a chip microdevices applying fluid flow and shear stress promote accelerated intestinal epithelial cell differentiation, formation of 3D villi-like structures, and increased intestinal barrier function, recapitulating many complex functions of the normal human intestine.
-8
+Also, in the human intestinal tract, the flow of digesta induced by the peristaltic motion of the intestinal wall affects the enterocytes lining the digestive tube, which has been previously shown to be 0.002-0.08 dynes/cm2.
+Gut-on-a-chip microdevices applying fluid flow and shear stress promotes accelerated intestinal epithelial cell differentiation, formation of 3D villi-like structures, and increased intestinal barrier function, recapitulating many complex functions of the normal human intestine[8].

 Authors